tsunami416604/azure-docs.hu-hu/articles/azure-sql/database/failover-group-add-single-database-tutorial.md

 ## <a name="3---test-failover"></a>3 – feladatátvételi teszt

-Ebben a lépésben a feladatátvételi csoportot a másodlagos kiszolgálóra fogja felvenni, majd a Azure Portal használatával hajtja végre a feladatokat.
+Ebben a lépésben a feladatátvételi csoportot átadja a másodlagos kiszolgálónak, majd visszaadja a feladatokat a Azure Portal használatával.

-# <a name="portal"></a>[Portál](#tab/azure-portal)
+# <a name="the-portal"></a>[A portál](#tab/azure-portal)

 Feladatátvételi teszt a Azure Portal használatával.